Huang-Libo/Notebook/iOS/Alamofire/AdvancedUsage.md

 ##### A `Request`’s `URLRequest`s

 Each network request issued by a `Request` is ultimately encapsulated in a `URLRequest` value created from the various parameters passed to one of the `Session` request methods. `Request` will keep a copy of these `URLRequest`s in its `requests` array property.
 These values include both the initial `URLRequest` created from the passed parameters, as well any `URLRequest`s created by `RequestInterceptor`s.

-That array does not, however, include the `URLRequest`s performed by the `URLSessionTask`s issued on behalf of the `Request`.
+However, that array does not include the `URLRequest`s performed by the `URLSessionTask`s issued on behalf of the `Request`.
 To inspect those values, the `tasks` property gives access to all of the `URLSessionTasks` performed by the `Request`.

 In addition to accumulating these values, every `Request` has an `onURLRequestCreation` method which calls a closure whenever a `URLRequest` is created for the `Request`.
 This `URLRequest` is the product of the initial parameters passed to the `Session`'s `request` method, as well as changes applied by any `RequestInterceptor`s.
 It will be called multiple times if the `Request` is retried and only one closure can be set at a time. `URLRequest` values cannot be modified in this closure; if you need to modify `URLRequest`s before they're issued, use a `RequestInterceptor` or compose your requests using the `URLRequestConvertible` protocol before passing them to Alamofire.